livelifelively/infrastructure/README.md

 1. we are creating s3 and dynamodb for different  for all projects.
 2. these backend configs will be then passed to respective terraform repos
 3. the main creates a state remote for all projects.
+4. simply add config values to `backend.hcl` file in respective project.

-## Create genesis state from the main folder
+## Create genesis state

 first just create the infrastructure, that is, `module "tf-state"` using `terraform init` and then `terraform apply`.